-In the same vain, don’t run the same promotion too frequently.
+In the same vein, don’t run the same promotion too frequently.
 If you run the same month-long discount month after month indefinitely it’s not a promotion or a discount.
 It’s a new price.
-Fortunately, with all of the add-ons and upsells available building a 12 month promotion calendar shouldn’t be too difficult.
+Fortunately, with all of the add-ons and upsells available building a 12-month promotion calendar shouldn’t be too difficult.

-Just make sure that each month is different enough form the last so that it encourages clients to act now.
+Just make sure that each month is different enough from the last so that it encourages clients to act now.

 Now that we’ve discussed Visibility and Urgency we can return to easiness.
 The first rule of sales is “Make it easy for people to buy from you.”
 The more difficult it is, the more people who won’t buy.

 This might seem obvious, but you’d be surprised how often it’s violated.
-Imagine getting an email notification on your cellphone of a promotion – it sounds great so you click the link to buy, but the website isn’t mobile friendly, so you have to go to your desktop.
-On your desktop you have to add it to a digital shopping cart even though it’s the only thing you want, and then despite being a paying member already you have to reenter your credit card because it’s not saved on file.
+Imagine getting an email notification on your cellphone of promotion – it sounds great so you click the link to buy, but the website isn’t mobile-friendly, so you have to go to your desktop.
+On your desktop, you have to add it to a digital shopping cart even though it’s the only thing you want, and then despite being a paying member already you have to reenter your credit card because it’s not saved on file.

-All of these steps mean people who wanted to buy won’t, because you made it too difficult for them.
-The time between seeing a promotion and completing purchase should be as minimal as possible, involve as few platforms as possible, and require as few clicks as possible.
+All of these steps mean people who wanted to buy won’t because you made it too difficult for them.
+The time between seeing a promotion and completing a purchase should be as minimal as possible, involve as few platforms as possible, and require as few clicks as possible.